knightazura/ghost-sdk/Git-workflow.md

 Stable versions are tagged using [semantic versioning](http://semver.org/).

-Along with the master branch, there is always a branch open for bug fixes that might need to go into a patch release.
-For example if the current released version is 0.3.3, you'll find a branch called 0.3-maintenance.

-There may be several patch releases in between minor versions.
-A patch release does not contain master, it contains the previous release + specific fixes that may have been applied directly, or cherry-picked from master.

 On your local repository, you should always work on a branch to make keeping up-to-date and submitting pull requests easier, but in most cases you should submit your pull requests to `master`.
 Where necessary, for example if multiple people are contributing on a large feature, or if a feature requires a database change, we make use of feature branches.
 If you are working on something which you feel needs to go into a feature branch, let Hannah know and she will create this for you.

 ## Release Procedure